ARM-software/CMSIS-DSP/Documentation/Doxygen/src/vector.md

 d.sub<2>(1) = 0.0f;
 ```

 This line sets the odd elements of the vector to `0.0f`.
-It is creating a vvirtual vector with stride `2` and starting at index `1` of first vector.
+It is creating a virtual vector with stride `2` and starting at index `1` of first vector.

 Then, all elements of this virtual vector are set to `0.0f`.